 1. Corporate consolidation exemption: sections 250DA-250DG

 The corporate consolidation exemption applies to eligible transactions occurring or arising from an agreement or arrangement entered into between 31 March 2005 and 30 June 2019, solely for the purposes of a corporate consolidation.
-An application for the exemption can be made at any time before the eligible transaction occurs or within three years of it occurring.
+An application for the exemption can be made at any time before the eligible transaction occurs or within 3 years of it occurring.

 The Commissioner of State Revenue must grant the corporate consolidation exemption on an instrument or transfer of dutiable property if the Commissioner is satisfied that the:

 - conditions of the exemption, if any, will be met by the applicant.

 The exemption may be granted subject to conditions that are binding on the head company and the corporation that was the parent corporation immediately before the corporate consolidation.

 2. Corporate consolidation: section 250DB